Scalable Durational Event Models: Application to Physical and Digital Interactions: Application to Physical and Digital Interactions

-Both the number of current common partners and prior interactions significantly prolong the duration of physical interactions.
-The first common partner and prior interactions reduce the duration intensity by multiplicative factors of 0.896 and 0.932, respectively.
+Both the number of current common partners and prior interactions significantly prolong physical interactions.
+The first current common partner and interaction reduce the duration intensity by multiplicative factors of 0.806 and 0.896, respectively.
 Similarly, shared friendship status approximately halves the duration intensity of physical interactions.
 This finding suggests that strong relational ties stabilize over time.
 In contrast, gender homophily does not have a statistically significant effect on the duration intensity of physical interactions.
 The durations of digital interactions, measured via call events, are driven by similar factors.
-However, in this case, all exogenous covariate effects are not significantly different from zero.
+However, in this case, all exogenous effects do not significantly differ from zero.

-\paragraph*{Popularity Estimates.} The number of potential actor pairs to begin interacting is typically orders of magnitude larger than the pairs that may end them, while the number of started and ended events is roughly the same.
-This imbalance is reflected in the overall level of estimates shown in Figure \ref{fig:est_pop}, where the average of $\hat{\bm{\beta}}^{0\rightarrow 1}$ is lower than the average of $\hat{\bm{\beta}}^{1\rightarrow 0}$ for both interaction modes.
-Consistent with Figure \ref{fig:degree_stats}, the popularity parameters in the incidence model are generally higher for co-location than for call interactions.
-The contour lines in Figure \ref{fig:degree_stats} enable a comparison of individual actors' popularity estimates between the incidence and duration models.
-There is no clear correlation between the two estimates for physical interactions.
-However, a pattern emerges for digital interactions where low to average popularity coefficients in the incidence model often correspond to average popularity effects in the duration model.

-Overall, our results suggest that physical interactions are mainly driven by immediate social context and co-presence (e.g., group settings).
-In contrast, digital interactions are primarily shaped by pre-existing social ties represented by Facebook friendships.
-The popularity coefficients in the duration model are higher for physical interactions, suggesting that digital interactions typically last longer than physical ones.
-An interpretation of the baseline intensity is provided in Supplementary Material~\ref{sec:baseline}.